Zankoku-Okuno/blag/articles/review/season-12018b-spring.md

 Binder clips on the Midori have been really useful.
 Not only can they mark many pages and make it easy to flip between them, but I can clip a pen on the large binderclip, alleviating the need for a pen loop.

+I realized I'd run out of space to store books in my room.
+I took a few hours to re-organize, and I ended up getting another bookshelf into the space without having to move anything out of the room, or compromise on space or first-order accessibility.

 I read Addy Pross' book "What is Life?", and it completely opened my mind to a realm of thought about how living systems are distinct from non-living ones.
 Given that I am all-in on the idea of memetics, the ideas there can also apply to understanding societies.
 Thanks to my note-to-self system, I've managed to write down these ideas.